 Once upon a time, sub-prime mortgages were the bright, new kids on the block…and we all know what happened there.
 Now, some 20 years on with interest rates at record lows (at least for the time being) and bricks and mortar still a potent investment, it was inevitable that crypto-backed mortgages, in some form or […]

-Germany is once again setting the pace on overall crypto strategy with its Federal Finance Ministry issuing new guidance on the crypto income tax.
+Yes.
+Germany is a global leader in cryptocurrency and bitcoin adoption.
+Setting the pace on overall crypto strategy with its Federal Finance Ministry issuing new guidance on the crypto income tax.
 Staked or lent cryptocurrencies are still tax-free if held for over one year and individuals can sell Bitcoin or Ether free of income tax-free after holding it for one year.
 Included in the guidance is the tax treatment of mining, staking, lending, hard forks, and airdrops.
 Guidance is comprehensive with one-year tax exemptions also applying to utility tokens.
 On the other hand, the development of Defi overall needs to be controlled in some way as European Union regulators debate whether its new MiCA (Markets in Crypto Assets) law should extend beyond cryptocurrencies to include Web 3 innovations and NFTs in the financial sector.
 Defi needs to be brought into line in order to work with the existing financial market according to Birgit Rodolphe, an anti-money laundering official at German financial regulator BaFin.
 Defi technology runs across insurance, lending, and securities but the MiCA laws were initially conceived to regulate stablecoins and the issue is still to be debated.